bashiru98/hms-iap-serverdemo/README.md

     You can call this method to handle subscription event notifications.
     The information parameter is obtained from subscription event notification.
     Code location Demo.cs  NotificationDemo.dealNotification()

+    10).
+OrderService: confirmPurchase()
+    You can call this method to confirm purchase after sending out product.
+    The URL is {rootUrl}/applications/{apiVersion}/purchases/confirm.
+The rootUrl has different urls at different sites, you should always choose the Order service address of the nearest site to access.
+    Code location Demo.cs OrderDemo.confirmPurchase

 ##  License